jweisgarber/data-structures-walkthrough/3-trees.md

 it to use in your program.
 Open the file and examine the code to learn more about the structure.

-## ii.
+## iii.
 Problem - Racers and Race Times
 You can use a tree structure to store the names and times of different racers for quick access to the data.
 Your goal is to be able to implement the missing functions in [Trees-Problem.cs](Trees-Problem.cs) and test them.